aws-amplify/amplify-js/packages/datastore/README.md

   sync-.-appSync[(AppSync)]
 ```

-# How the Sync Engine observes changes in Storage and AppSync
+# How the Sync Engine Observes Changes in Storage and AppSync

 _Note: All green nodes belong to the Sync Engine._

 \* Merger first checks outbox

 \*\* Outbox sends outgoing messages to AppSync

-TODO: If it doesn't make the diagram to convoluted, map how sub and sync records are persisted to storage

 ```mermaid
 flowchart TD